Natural Resources

 Promoting Paperless Billing

-We have remained focused on reducing paper use and, in 2024, delivered over 413 million paperless bill statements.
-Of the direct mail and office paper we did purchase, 97% was certified by FSC or SFI, consistent with 96% in 2023.
-We also achieved 6% post-consumer waste and recycled content.1
+We have remained focused on reducing paper use and, in 2025, delivered nearly 439 million paperless billing statements.
+Of the direct mail and office paper we did purchase, 95% was certified by FSC or SFI and 8% had post-consumer waste and recycled content.2

 Taking Action for Nature